vikasshobhnani/Student-Management-System/README.md

 # Student-Management-System

-this management system is used to stre data of the student. python and tkinter are used for this system. functions it performs is delete, clear, add, search, view all, exit.
+1.this management system is used to store data of the student.
+2.python and tkinter are used for this system.
+3.functions it performs is delete, clear, add, search, view all, exit.